C-CodeStack/github-starter/README.md

 You can check out the GitHub Explore website [at github.com/explore](https://github.com/explore).
 The more you interact with GitHub the more tailored your Explore view will be.

-## 📝 Optional next steps
+## 📝 Next steps

-* Open a pull request and let your teacher know that you’ve finished this course.
+`Mr.C again.
+I am familiar with git, vscode and github.
+However, I don't know everything and This is my first time using github with a class.
+We are going to have some bumps at the beginning so please be patient.
+I am going to include a bunch of instructions, some of them may not be possible.`
+1. Create a new branch in my repo
+2. Create a new file called yourName.txt (for me it would be Chad.md)
-* Create a new markdown file in this repository.
-Let them know what you learned and what you are still confused about!
+3. Fill the file with what you learned and what you are still confused about!
 Experiment with different styles!
-* Create your profile README.
-Let the world know a little bit more about you!
-What are you interested in learning?
-What are you working on?
-What's your favorite hobby?
-Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
-* Go to your user dashboard and create a new repository.
-Experiment with the features within that repository to familiarize yourself with them.
-* [Let us know what you liked or didn’t like about the content of this course](https://support.github.com/contact/education).
-What would you like to see more of?
-What would be interesting or helpful to your learning journey?
+4. Commit these changes.
+Remember to include a message.
+5. Create a pull request from your branch to the main branch.
+This signals to me that you are trying to put your additions into my code.
+6. Fork my repo
+7. Create a new branch in your repo
+8. repeat steps 2-5
 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)
 * [Git and GitHub learning resources](https://docs.github.com/en/github/getting-started-with-github/git-and-github-learning-resources)